-- >Someone without a physical disability is called an able-bodied person.
-NOT: A normal or regular person.
+- Someone without a physical disability should be referred to as an able-bodied person, rather than a normal or regular person.

-- >When speaking with or writing about someone with a disability, put the person first, not the disability.
-Example: Buddy has a physical disability and uses a wheelchair.
+- When speaking with or writing about someone with a disability, put the person first, not the disability.
+For example, Buddy has a physical disability and uses a wheelchair.
 Or he has a physical disability.
-NOT: The disabled man in the wheelchair.

-- >Offer to hold the door open or move your chair for someone to pass through.
+- Offer to hold the door open or move your chair for someone to pass through.
 This is a courtesy that you would likely offer to a mother with a stroller, or someone using crutches.
-DO NOT: Make a big fuss or assume help is needed.
+There is no need to make a big fuss or assume help is needed.
 Simply offer help and respond accordingly.

-- >Make authentic compliments.
+- Make authentic compliments.
 If you are inspired by someone’s story, it’s ok to tell them they are brave.
 If you are having a meaningful conversation, you can ask someone to share what happened or why they are using a wheelchair.
-DO NOT: Make comparison.
-These are not productive and cause anger.
-I could never do what you do or handle it the way you do.
-Don’t say I broke my leg once but I could never do what you do.
+Stay away from making comparisons that can be unproductive or cause anger.

-- >If you have authentic advice or an observation to share, ask if you can share it.
-DO NOT: Don’t give misplaced advice or assume someone’s disability defines them.
-Someone’s character is not defined by their disability.
+- If you have authentic advice or an observation to share, ask if you can share it.

-- >Quality of Life: A person with a disability is a human being with physical, emotional and spiritual needs.
+- A person with a disability is a human being with physical, emotional and spiritual needs.
 Ask real questions and don’t make people feel shunned from society.
 People with disabilities desire all of the same things as able-bodied people and want to feel included.
 Ask real questions like, are you married?
 Do you have children?
 What do you do for work?
 Engage, connect.
-DO NOT: Have limited beliefs and assume people with disabilities don’t live a full life with relationships, work and education.

-- >People with disabilities tend to be creative problem-solvers due to the nature of navigating around issues and everyday challenges.
+- People with disabilities tend to be creative problem-solvers due to the nature of navigating around issues and everyday challenges.
 Whether at work or in a social setting, take the time and get to know someone and ask if they can or want to participate or take on a specific challenge.
-DO NOT: Assume someone with a disability can’t do the job, isn’t up to the task or can’t relate.

-My goal as a leader for the SCF is to help educate and empower others to communicate and interact with people of all abilities comfortably and confidently and to understand that >everyone is an individual and has their own unique reactions and experiences.
-It’s important to be patient, be kind, be understanding, be loving and be the best version of yourself for you and for others.
+My goal as a leader for the SCF is to help educate and empower others to communicate and interact with people of all abilities comfortably and confidently, and to understand that everyone is an individual and has their own unique reactions and experiences.
+It’s important to be patient, kind, understanding, loving and the best version of yourself for you and for others.

 As I continue to learn more and advocate for individuals with disabilities, I am committed to sharing my experiences through this Breaking Barriers Series.
-My hope is that my observations and the things I’ve shared will give you more confidence to focus on building meaningful relationships with people of all abilities.
+My hope is that my observations will give others more confidence to focus on building meaningful relationships with people of all abilities.